aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 Stake has to be translated to a notion of difficulty/weight in order to make selecting a harder/heavier fork possible.

+## Block time specification

+The hyperchain blocktime is defined as the time between each keyblock being produced.
+The specifics on how nodes should deal with this bocktime are provided here.

+Important terminology in this setting are
+ - block production time: The time it takes to produce both a micro block and a keyblock from a given transaction mempool.
+This is not a constant, but some kind of maximum worst case can be determined, since a micro block has a maximum gas limit and gas is related to computation time.
+ - block latency: time it takes for a block to be gossiped from the producer to any other node.
+Clearly latency is not a constant but depends on the network conditions.
+ - Block timestamp is the UTC timestamp in milliseconds that is part of each keyblock (header)
+ - `T0` (start time) is Block timestamp of block 1 in the hyperchain (block 0 is the genesis block).
+ - `EpochT0(N)` refers to the Block timestamp of the first block of epoch N (`T0` is `EpochT0(1)`).

+Important properties are
+ - Blocktime should be larger or equal to block production time + block latency time.
+Since the blocktime is configured, some experimentation must be done by the creator of a hypderchain to make sure the network and hardware has the capability to fulfil this property.
+ - Minimum block timestamp: The timestamp of the Nth block in epoch E should be larger or equal to `(N-1)*EpochT0(E)`.
+The minimum block timestamp of the first block of an epoch is `T0 + (height-1) * blocktime`.
+ - Maximum block timestamp: The timestamp of the Nth block in Epoch E should be smaller or equal to `(N-1)*EpochT0(E) + block production time + (block latency / 2)`.
+For this to work under consensus, these two values must therefore be configured instead of the blocktime(??).
+Alternative, we use 2/3th of the blocktime, which is easier.

+The idea between the above values is that a node can start preparing an empty block, micro block and keyblock before the actual minimum block timestamp is due.
+It will get informed on a kind of maximum block production time that that took and can then wait until the deadline minus the expected production time for the previous keyblock to arrive.
+If nothing arrives, the empty block solution can be submitted.
+If a block does arrive, it can produce a new block on top of it and submit.

+PICTURE HERE with normal operation (keyblock comes with little delay), with late arrival and with no arrival.

+There is one quirck in here.
+If we ever get stuck on not having a parent seed to build upon, then the timing is completely off.
+We will have block timestamp requirements for times in the past.
+To avoid this, we set a new epoch timestamp.
+Not sure this is a good idea, but the only was to recover if all our work on making epochs longer etc does not work any more....

 ## Open questions: